 fresh version of Genesis recorded a new album entitled "Calling All Stations", released in 1997.
 Few expected that this new incarnation would achieve the same success

-as the Phil Collins version, but they were nevertheless surprised at how poorly the album did in the States and consequently the whole American tour was cancelled.
+as the Phil Collins version, but they were nevertheless surprised at how poorly the album did in the States and consequently the whole American tour was canceled.
 In

-Europe, they faired a little better, playing medium size venues with new musicians Nir Z. on drums and Anthony Drennan on guitar and bass.
-By the summer of 1998,
+Europe, they fared a little better, playing medium size venues with new musicians Nir Z. on drums and Anthony Drennan on guitar and bass.
+By the Summer of 1998,

 Genesis was again put on hiatus from touring and recording new material.

 Now seemed like the perfect time to work on a project which had sat on the back burner for some time.
-"The Genesis Archive 1967-75" is a retrospective set that covers
+"The Genesis Archive 1967-75" is a retrospective set that covered

 the band's formative history when Peter Gabriel was lead singer.
-The first two of the four discs consists of a previously unreleased live recording of "The Lamb Lies Down on
+The first two of the four discs consisted of a previously unreleased live recording of "The Lamb Lies Down on

 Broadway" from 1975.
 Some of Peter Gabriel's vocals on the live recordings of this box set were re-recorded by the singer in 1995 due to technical problems with the